-Bridge observations include abutment backwall cracking and spalling (Figure 14).
-Also noted was cap cracking as illustrated in Figure 15.
+Bridge observations include abutment backwall cracking and spalling (Figure 20).
+Also noted was bearing pad movement as illustrated in Figure 21.

-Erosion around bridge riprap and under bridges (Figure 16).
-Backwall cracking with efflorescence and bridge bent caps with minor spalls as illustrated in Figure 17 and 18.
+Erosion around bridge riprap and under bridges (Figure 22).
+Backwall cracking and spalling and bridge bent caps with minor cracking as illustrated in Figures 23 and 24.

 The substructure of the main lane bridge over Lake Ray Hubbard is in good condition with only minor spalling in the sacrificial column protection.
+There was noted a few areas where the water collection system piping was pulled apart and leaking.